 Concetti Chiave

-• The building's triangular shape cleverly fits the unique intersection of Broadway and 5th Avenue.
+- The building's unique triangular shape was a clever solution to the unusual site formed by the intersection of Broadway and 5th Avenue.

-• Limestone facades with horizontal bands evoke the elegance of Greek classical columns.
+- The Flatiron Building's limestone facades and horizontal bands evoke the elegance and balanced proportions of classical Greek columns.

 New York is definitely considered the city of skyscrapers.
 The early decades of the 20th century were a period of innovation,